-A D.Ed.Min. student (both Southern Baptist and non-Southern Baptist) will be charged an initital fee of $1,200 due by July 1.
+D.Ed.Min. students (both Southern Baptist and non-Southern Baptist) will be charged an initial fee of $1,200 due by July 1.

 Years 1-3 - $3,400 per year paid in its entirety by July 1 or divided into twelve monthly payments.
 Note: monthly payments are processed through a payment plan.
 Additional information is available through the Southwestern Business Office.